It's been some 37 years since Scarface first came out in cinemas. 37 years.

-It's been over 30 years since Scarface first came out in cinemas.
-30 years.
-Hard to believe, considering it's still oft-quoted by movie fanboys and wannabe gangbangers alike, and has been pastiched in everything from Lock, Stock and Two Smoking Barrels to Ace Ventura, Pet Detective.
-And that's before we mention the weekly reruns on ITV4.
+It's hard to believe it's been that long, considering it's still oft-quoted by movie fanboys and wannabe gangbangers alike, and has been pastiched in everything from Lock, Stock and Two Smoking Barrels to Ace Ventura, Pet Detective.
+And it's great to see that Pacino is still going strong in this year's The Irishman.

-Given that you probably know the movie inside out, front to back and with several advertising interludes in between, here are 15 things you don't know about the 1983 gangster classic.
+Given that you probably know the movie inside out, front to back and with several advertising interludes in between, here are 15 things you don't know about Scarface.
 Probably.

 It was Al Pacino who first came up with the idea to remake Howard Hawks original 1932 film.